I was running out of things to do in Lisbon so I decided I would head up to Porto for a couple of days.

 Porto streets were alot easier to navigate that the Lisbon streets.
 Street signs were more prevalent and the roads were wider and less chaotic.

 At 6pm the hostel had an art gallery tour planned around the neighborhood so I joined in giving me a chance to meet some of the other hostel guests.
-It was a cool way to spend an hour and we even had a little port tasting at this port shop owned by the nicest man who took time out of his day to talk about something he was passionate about knowing he probably wasn’t going to be making a sale to any of us.
+It was a cool way to spend an hour and we even had a little port tasting at this port shop owned by the nicest man.
+He took time out of his day to talk about something he was passionate about knowing full well that he probably wasn’t going to be making a sale to any of us.